databasesystems/kubilay-cairo-repo/README.md

 # kubilay-cairo-repo

-Musings with python cairo library on vscode and remote containers and docker
+Musings with python cairo library on vscode and remote containers and docker to produce some abstract artwork.
+I have crated a container with the code below in which I've run python3 and the cairo library.
+Then I attached to the container via vscode and run the script.

 1. create a dockerfile like